 Just a few years after their arrival at Pajutazee, Margaret and the family went through an awful and tragic accident.
 Their 13-year-old son, Smith Burgess Williamson, was killed on March 3, 1856 while he was hauling wood with a yoke of oxen.
 Apparently he was out alone with the team and somehow he fell under the runner of the ox sled.
 The oxen came home with poor Smith’s body dragging under the sled.
 How can anyone comprehend the grief that Margaret felt at the loss of her boy who was described in his obituary as a “stout, manly, quiet boy?”
 Margaret had now buried four of her children.

 Thomas reportedly refused to believe that they were in danger; they’d been with the Dakota for nearly 30 years and were friends and supporters of the people.
 We don’t know what Margaret believed but we do know that she and Thomas agreed to send the children off with Andrew Hunter, who had married Elizabeth Williamson in 1858.
 Andrew and Elizabeth, their infant son John and daughter Nancy, 3, took Nancy Jane and Henry with them and joined a party of agency personnel and other missionaries in an attempt to reach safety at Fort Ridgley.
-Martha Williamson was also married by this time.
-She and William Williamson Stout had married in 1861 and she was expecting their first child when they joined the escape group and left the mission.
 Thomas, Margaret and Jane remained behind.
-(John Williamson was away from the Agency when the war began and Andrew Williamson was serving in the Union Army of the Civil War.)
+(John Williamson was away from the Agency when the war began; Andrew Williamson was serving in the Union Army of the Civil War and Martha Williamson had married and left Minnesota in 1861.)

 Margaret was a firm believer in God’s providence, but she was no doubt frightened and filled with anxiety as she said goodbye to her children and grandchildren.
 Sending them off into unknown danger was perhaps the most difficult decision she and Thomas had ever faced.
 It is unlikely that Margaret got much sleep that Monday night or that her anxiety lessened as news of the extent of the attacks spread through the reservation on Tuesday.
 When Thomas learned that Amos Huggins had been killed at Lac Qui Parle, he may have realized that he, Margaret and Jane really were in danger.
 Amos was the son of Alexander and Lydia Huggins.
 He had been a toddler when the Williamsons and Huggins families established the first mission at Lac Qui Parle in 1835.
 He had grown up with the Dakota, was a friend of the Dakota, taught the Dakota children in a government school and had done nothing to explain why he was killed while his wife and children were allowed to flee across the prairie.

-So it was that Thomas, Margaret and Jane were convinced by their Dakota friends to leave on Wednesday, August 20, 1862.
+So it was that Thomas, Margaret and Jane were convinced by their Dakota friends to leave at around midnight on Wednesday, August 20, 1862.
 Many versions of their escape exist in various journals and books and we may never know exactly who helped them or how and when they left.
 Credit has been given to Lorenzo Lawrence, Peter Tapeyatanka and Robert Hopkins Chaska among others.
 Lorenzo’s story indicates that he secluded Thomas, Margaret and Jane in a wooden ox cart under blankets and that he diverted roving bands of Dakota he encountered when they demanded that he show them what was in the wagon.
+Thomas Williamson’s account of the escape is included in Dakota Soul Sisters post on Jane Williamson, Part IX.

 Their hope at that point was to get to safety at the fort, but when Andrew Hunter bravely crawled through the lines of Indians surrounding the fort and talked with the commander he was encouraged to keep moving the group on toward Henderson.
 The fort was overcrowded with refugees and there was no room to accommodate them.
 So the exhausted and terrified group, including the many little children who were with them, kept going on into the darkness.